 Can you help me decide what to include in my privacy notice?

-The GDPR sets out the information you should supply and when individuals should be informed.
+The UK GDPR sets out the information you should supply and when individuals should be informed.

 The information you supply about the processing of personal data must be: